 Baragon first appeared in Frankenstein Conquers the World in 1965 and later in 5 other films, including Pacific Rim Uprising.

-Varan first appeared in Varan the Unbelievable in 1958, as well as 2 Godzilla films.
+Varan first appeared in Varan the Unbelievable in 1958, as well as in 2 Godzilla films.

 Gabara only appeared in one Godzilla film as an irradiated toad in the dreams of the main character.
 He also resembles the Oni in Japanese folklore.